aimhubio/aimos/docs/source/getting_started/quick_start.rst

   my_metric.track(0.0004)

 You can create as many metrics and other sequences as your project requires.
-Fundamentally Aim provides all the tools to log everything from everywhere.
+Fundamentally AimOS provides all the tools to log everything from everywhere.

 Integration with ML frameworks
 ==============================

-The Aim experiment tracker app is well-integrated with major ML frameworks and libraries.
+The AimOS experiment tracker app is well-integrated with major ML frameworks and libraries.

-Those integrations are apps and are part of default Aim installation.
+Those integrations are apps and are part of default AimOS installation.

 .. code-block:: python